 AP PUO mode allows a UHR AP to manage activity in the BSS, composed of STAs that support this feature, by defining service periods, and to either save power or use internal resources elsewhere by allowing the UHR AP to be unavailable to all associated UHR STAs outside of these service periods.
 A UHR AP supporting AP periodic unavailability operation mode is called a (name TBD) AP and shall set TBD field in the TBD Capabilities element it transmits to 1.
 A UHR STA supporting operation with a (name TBD) AP is called a TBD Supporting non-AP STA and shall set the TBD field of the TBD Capabilities element that the AP transmits to 1.

 To be unavailable outside of broadcast TWT SPs, a TBD AP shall ensure that all associated STAs support the mechanism and shall follow the rules defined in 26.8.3.2 (Rules for TWT scheduling AP) by advertising a TWT element that carries one or more Broadcast TWT Parameter Set fields with a Broadcast TWT ID field set to 0, a Responder PM Mode subfield equal to 1 and an NDP Paging Indicator/Unavailability Mode subfield that is set to either 0 or 1.
 A (name TBD) Supporting non-AP STA that intends to exchange frames with the (name TBD) AP shall follow the rules defined in 26.8.3.3 (Rules for TWT scheduled STA).

+An APPUO AP may operate in a lower capability mode with reduced bandwidth or limited capability outside of broadcast TWT SPs.
+To operate in a lower capability mode outside of broadcast TWT SPs, an APPUO AP shall set [insert option 1.b].
+If an APPUO AP is also a DPS AP, the AP may set [insert option 1.b] to operate in a lower capability mode with DPS enabled outside of broadcast TWT SPs. [#269]

 NOTE—If the STA transmits PPDUs containing frames addressed to the AP during the AP's unavailability period, then the expectation is that the STA does not take into account the failed reception of the frames contained in the PPDUs for its rate selection algorithm nor for its EDCA function for the AC used to transmit these frames, unless required by regulatory rules.